theninthsky/client-side-rendering/README.md

+<h1 align="center">Client-side Rendering</h1>

-This project is a case study of CSR, it aims to explore the potential of client-side rendered apps in comparison to server-side rendering.
+This project is a case study of CSR, it aims to explore the potential of client-side rendered apps compared to server-side rendering.

 ### Legend